Testing Applications with AppVerifier

 Reviewing AppVerifier Logs

-The purpose of AppVerifier is to gather information about possible issues with your applications.
-Information is collected in the AppVerifier log file.
-To access this information, click the View Logs button in AppVerifier to open the dialog box shown in Figure 4.
+The whole intent of using AppVerifier is to gather information about possible issues with your application.
+This information is collected in the AppVerifier log file.
+To access this information in AppVerifier, click the View Logs button to open the dialog box shown in Figure 5.